What is an Afro-descendant nose?

 Septal dissection

 If there is a deviation or the need to remove a portion of the septum for grafting, I dissect the septum and remove the necessary portion.
-When there is a very large deviation, it is possible to remove up to 95% to prevent recurrence of the septal deviation.
-In these cases, the structure for the bridge and tip is rebuilt from scratch, which can be sized to improve both breathing and the projection of the nasal tip.
+When there is a very large deviation, it may be necessary to remove up to 95% to reduce the risk of recurrent septal deviation.
+In these cases, the structure for the bridge and tip is rebuilt from scratch, which can be sized to improve breathing when obstruction is present and to support the projection of the nasal tip.

 Closure of the internal nasal valve